Christian socialism: Liberation theology

 Liberation theology is a synthesis of Christian theology and socio-economic analyses that emphasizes "social concern for the poor and political liberation for oppressed peoples", as well as "the oppressed and maimed and blind and lame", and bring the "good news to the poor".
 Beginning in the 1960s after the Second Vatican Council, it became the political praxis of Latin American liberation theologians, such as Gustavo Gutiérrez, Leonardo Boff, and Jesuits like Juan Luis Segundo and Jon Sobrino, who popularized the phrase "preferential option for the poor".
 This expression was used first by Jesuit Father General Pedro Arrupe in 1968, and the World Synod of Catholic Bishops in 1971 chose as its theme "Justice in the World" for the Second Ordinary General Assembly of the Synod of Bishops.

 The Latin American context produced evangelical advocates of liberation theology, such as Rubem Alves, José Míguez Bonino, and C. René Padilla, who called for integral mission in the 1970s, emphasizing evangelism and social responsibility.
 Theologies of liberation have developed in other parts of the world, such as black theology in the United States and South Africa, Palestinian liberation theology, Dalit theology in India, and Minjung theology in South Korea.

-Spiritualism and occultism

-After 1848, utopian socialist ideas continued in new religious movements, such as occultism and spiritualism.
-They were often marked by a heterodox Christian identity and a decidedly anti-materialist attitude.

 In Catholicism

 Communism and socialism have been condemned by Pope Pius IX, Pope Leo XIII, Pope Pius X, Pope Benedict XV, Pope Pius XI, Pope Pius XII, Pope John XXIII, Pope Paul VI, and Pope John Paul II.
+Many of these popes, Leo XIII and Pius XI in particular, have also condemned laissez-faire capitalism.
 Pope Benedict XVI condemned both ideologies, while distinguishing them from democratic socialism, which he praised.
-The views of Pope Francis on the issue have also been called into question, with some arguing he holds socialist or communist views, while others argue he does not.
-Pope Francis has denied accusations of him being a communist, including by The Economist, calling them a "misinterpretation" of his views.
+The views of Pope Francis on the issue have also been called into question, with some arguing he held socialist or communist views, while others argue he did not.
+Pope Francis had denied accusations of him being a communist, including by The Economist, calling them a "misinterpretation" of his views.
 In 2016, Francis criticized Marxist ideology as wrong but praised communists for "[thinking] like Christians".